ec-jrc/lisflood-lisvap/2_LISVAP_evaporation/index.md

 where *PD* is a correction constant (-2.65).

 ### Step 2: Net absorbed radiation

-Net absorbed radiation is calculated for three reference surfaces:
+The net absorbed radiation is calculated for three reference surfaces:
 1. Reference vegetation canopy
 2. Bare soil surface
 3. Open water surface